Fix 1: Check Site Permissions

 The first thing you should do is review site permissions in Microsoft Edge to ensure websites are allowed to load images.
 Here’s how to check.

-Step 1: Open Microsoft Edge, click the three-dot menu icon in the top right corner, and select the Settings option.
+Step 1: Open Microsoft Edge, click the three-dot menu icon at the top right corner, and select Settings.

 Step 2: Switch to the Cookies and site permissions tab.
-In the right pane, scroll down to click Images.
+In the right pane, scroll down and click on Images.

-Step 3: Enable the toggle next to Show all (recommended).
+Step 3: Enable the toggle for Show all (recommended).
 Also, ensure that none of the websites are blocked.

 Fix 2: Disable Adblock and Other Extensions

-If you’ve been using any ad blockers on Edge to block ads, it may be mistakenly blocking some or all the images.
-To verify this possibility, you can pause or disable the ad blocker extension temporarily and then refresh the web page.
+If you use any ad blockers on Edge to block ads, it may be mistakenly blocking some or all the images.
+To verify this, pause or disable the ad blocker extension temporarily and refresh the web page.

-Similarly, third-party extensions in Microsoft Edge can also interfere with the browser’s functionality at times and prevent it from loading web pages correctly.
-To fix this, you can disable all the extensions.
+Similarly, third-party extensions in Microsoft Edge can sometimes interfere with the browser’s functionality and prevent it from loading web pages correctly.
+To fix this, disable all the extensions.

 For that, type edge://extensions/ in the address bar at the top and press Enter.
 Then, disable the toggles next to the extensions.

-If this solves your problem, enable one extension at a time to figure out which one is causing the trouble.
+If this solves your problem, enable one extension at a time to determine which one is causing the trouble.

 Fix 3: Set Tracking Prevention to Balanced